goliatone/rabbithook/README.md

 ### RabbitHook
 Transform WebHooks from services like GitHub, Dockerhub, or Travis into AMQP events.

-Used with [rabbithook-client] to put together a build pipeline.
+Used with [rabbithook-client][rabbithook-client] to put together a build pipeline.
 Build docker images after pushing to a Github repo, push image to Dockerhub.
 On Dockerhub updates, update container.

 ### TODO: